Global $L^\infty$-bounds and long-time behavior of a diffusive epidemic system in heterogeneous environment: Preliminaries and main results

 \begin{Remark} Eq. \eqref{Ninfdd} means that the system is dissipative, which is essential for proving the uniform persistence of \eqref{density} later on.
 If \eqref{pqrs} is true, then \eqref{Minfdd} assures that a local solution can be uniquely extended to be a global solution.
 If \eqref{pqrs} is not assumed, the solution may fail to be unique since $u^qv^p$ or $u^sv^r$ may not be Lipschitz. \end{Remark}

-In the case that either (H1)-(iii) or (H1)-(iv) or (H2)-(ii) is satisfied, we can also establish the uniform boundedness result just by exchanging the roles of $u$ and $v$ in our analysis of Section 3 below provided that {\rm (A1)-(A2)} hold and {\rm (A3)} is replaced by the following condition:
+In the case that one of {\rm (H1)-(iii)}, {\rm (H1)-(iv)} or {\rm (H2)-(ii)} holds, we can also establish the uniform boundedness result just by exchanging the roles of $u$ and $v$ in our analysis of Section 3 below.